alewin/koci-blog/content/posts/2020-11-28-google-ux-playbooks-tips/index.md

 ### 1.1 Homepage UX Tips

-The homepage is the main page of the site and must be the entry point for all its features, Highlight the main CTA of your site, and leave secondary information in a menu
+The homepage is the main page of the site and must be the entry point for all its features, Highlight the main CTA of your site, and leave secondary information in a menu.

 **DO:**